bbbaiqian/bbbaiqian.github.io/CS4240_project.md

 It is also worth mentioning that the improvement of BC learning shows a limitation on image datasets.
 When we applied BC and BC+ mixing methods to a new dataset Caltech101, which is not included in the original paper, the classification performance was not improved.

+At last, if you enjoyed reading about this reproduction or if you found it useful, then we have some good news for you.
+Many blog posts which also reproduces other research papers have been gathered at [https://reproducedpapers.org](https://reproducedpapers.org) which is hosted by TU Delft.
+Check out the link if you are interested.